AvivE453/Ray_Tracing/README.md

   • Lighting: Ambient light, directional lights, and spotlights.
   • Material colors: Phong model (ambient, diffuse, specular, shininess).
   • Shadows: Hard shadows via secondary rays.
-  • Reflections (mirror object) & Transparency: With recursive ray tracing(up to 5 depth levels).
+  • Reflections (mirror object) & Transparency: With recursive ray tracing (up to 5 depth levels).

-The 3D scene for rendering is defined by using a text file.
+The 3D scene for rendering is defined through a text file.
-This file format defined the geometry, materials, and lights of your virtual world.
+This file format defines the geometry, materials, and lights of your virtual world.
 The scene file contains:

-    ● "e" (eye) – Represents the Camera position coordinates (x,y,z).The 4th coordinate will always be 1.0 and can be ignored.
-    ● "a" (ambient) – Represents the Global Ambient Intensity (r,g,b).The 4th coordinate will always be 1.0 and can be ignored.
-    The next parameters represent the information about the light sources and objects:
+    ● "e" (eye) – Represents the Camera position coordinates (x,y,z).The 4th coordinate is always 1.0 and can be ignored ● "a" (ambient) – Represents the Global Ambient Intensity (r,g,b).The 4th coordinate is always 1.0 and can be ignored The next parameters represent the information about the light sources and objects:
         ● "d" (direction) – Represents the Light source direction (x, y, z).
 The 4th coordinate value will be 0.0 for Directional light and 1.0 for Spotlight.
         ● "p" (position) – (Only for spotlights) Represents the Spotlight position coordinates (x,y,z).The 4th coordinate value represents the cutoff angle cosine value.("p" order corresponds to the "d" spotlights order)